molmod/psiflow/docs/config.md

 across a large variety of computing resources

-All execution-level configuration options are expected to be bundled in a single `config.py` file, which is passed as a command line argument when executing a psiflow workflow.
-This allows users to easily execute the same workflow with different configuration options.
+All execution-level configuration options are expected to be bundled in a single `config.py` file, which is read by psiflow during workflow initialization.

 !!! note "Parsl 103: Execution"
     It may be worthwhile to take a quick look at the